-- 1 The court found Joe guilty, stating that there was no evidence that television was responsible for his inability to distinguish between right and wrong. - 2 The court found Harry not guilty because Max should have checked the air conditioning for himself. - 3 The court found James guilty of committing forgery. - 4 The court found the police not guilty and stated that they pay for information all the time. - 5 The court found the shop manager guilty and ordered him to pay the woman damages. - 6 Yes, the court found Sally guilty of negligence.
+- 1. The court found Scott guilty, stating that there was no evidence that television was responsible for his inability to distinguish between right and wrong. - 2.
+The court found Harry not guilty because Michael should have checked the air conditioning for himself. - 3.
+The court found Bill guilty of committing forgery. - 4.
+The court found the police not guilty, and stated that they pay for information all the time. - 5.
+The court found the store manager guilty, and ordered him to pay the woman damages. - 6.
+Yes, the court found Debra guilty of negligence.

-- 7 No, the court ruled against a change of name, saying that they would have to accept all requests of this nature.
-For example, Jackson would become Jackchild and Manning would become Peopling. - 8 Yes, the court ruled that the surgeon had broken his contract to improve Diana's appearance. - 9 The court found the school not guilty of sexual discrimination.
-Although the law prohibits dismissal based on gender, it does not protect against discrimination against an effeminate appearance. - 10 The court ruled against the newspaper because it needn't have agreed to print Margaret's advertisement.
+- 7. No, the court ruled against a change of name, saying that they would then have to accept all requests of this nature.
+For example, Jackson would become Jackchild and Manning would become Peopling. - 8.
+Yes, the court ruled that the surgeon had broken his contract to improve Tina's appearance. - 9.
+The court found the school not guilty of sexual discrimination.
+Although the law prohibits dismissal based on gender, it does not protect against discrimination against inappropriate appearance. - 10.
+The court ruled against the newspaper because it didn't need to agree to print Kathy's advertisement.